Rangihouhiri: Te Heke o Te Rangihouhiri

 In the time of Rangihouhiri's grandfather, Rongotangiawa, Ngāti Awa was based at Tawhitirahi pā next to the Kukumoa stream, west of Opotiki.
 Kahukino (perhaps identical with Rangihouhiri's father, Rongomainohorangi), one of the inhabitants of the pā, had a pet tūī, which could sing and talk on command.
 A visitor from Ngāti Hā asked for this tūī as a gift, but Kahukino refused, so Ngāti Hā attacked and drove Ngāti Awa out of the region.
 This began a long period of migration for the people, known as Te Heke o Te Rangihouhiri.

 Rongomainohorangi led the people all the way to the East Cape, where they were given refuge by Te Waho-o-te-rangi of Ngai te Rangihokaia, who settled them on Te Whakaroa mountain on the Waimata River, where they were required to hunt birds and rats for him.
 Rongomainohorangi told the people moe iho, moe iho ia tatau ano, whakatupu ia a tatau kia tini (Marry into our own tribe and build up our numbers, that we may become numerous).
 The tribe grew and eventually Rangihouhiri became its leader.
 The growth of Ngāti Awa worried Waho-o-te-rangi and on his deathbed, he instructed his people to go to Ngāti Awa, with their weapons hidden, and to carry out a massacre on his signal.
-However, Rangihouhiri and his compatriot Irawharao had married members of the Ngāti Rongowhakaata hapū of Ngāi te Rangihokaia, through whom they learn about Waho-o-te rangi's plan.
+However, Rangihouhiri and his compatriot Irawharao had married members of the Ngāti Rongowhakaata hapū of Ngāi te Rangihokaia, through whom they learnt about Waho-o-te rangi's plan.
 They ambushed the attackers.
 Ngāti Rongowhakaata led out a war party to get revenge, but Rangihouhiri his men defeated them.
 He made peace, agreeing to leave the area, if Ngāti Rongowhakaata built them enough canoes to transport the entire tribe to a new location.

 Then, Rangihouhiri, along with his son Tutenaehe, Te Hapu, and Maruāhaira, led the people away from Te Whakaroa.
 They travelled by sea to Ūawa (Tolaga Bay), but decided that the local iwi, Ngāti Porou, was too strong, so they travelled on to Te Kaha.
 Here, Rangihouhiri's uncle, Tamahape, murdered one of the local men, Te Wharau, so Rangihouhiri had to move on quickly.
 Finally, they settled at Hakuranui at Tōrere on the Bay of Plenty (northeast of their original home at Tawhitirahi).